pchemguy/SQLite-SQL-Tutorial/MP Mock Database.md

 CREATE INDEX idx_files_categories_file_id ON files_categories (file_id);
 ~~~

-The conflict resolution clause on the primary key simplifies the category merging process caused by move-related name conflict (the category subtree copy operation does not copy category assignments).
+The conflict resolution clause on the primary key simplifies the category merging process caused by move-related name conflict (a related copy operation does not copy category assignments).

 <!-- References -->